SmartArmStack/SmartArmStack.github.io/docs/README.md

 The PPA for the LGPL version is available at https://smartarmstack.github.io/smart_arm_stack_ROS2/.
 The archive is available at https://github.com/SmartArmStack/smart_arm_stack_ROS2/releases in case you need to rely on older versions.

-### CC-BY-NC
+### CC BY-NC 4.0

-The PPA for the CC-BY-NC version is available at https://marinholab.github.io/sas_debian_builder_noncommercial/.
+The PPA for the CC BY-NC 4.0 version is available at https://marinholab.github.io/sas_debian_builder_noncommercial/.
 The archive is currently private.

 ```{note}
 :class: dropdown